juliancwirko/react-s-alert/README.md

 ```

 ##### 2. `contentTemplate`
-You can prepare your own content template even with additional fields, you will read about it later.
+You can prepare your own content template even with additional fields (More details can be found later on in this README.)

 Examples: